-Over the past ten years, a tremendous amount of interest has focused on the supposed use of coded messages in quilts as part of the work of the Underground Railroad.
+Over the past twenty years, a tremendous amount of interest has focused on the supposed use of coded messages in quilts as part of the work of the Underground Railroad.
 This was particularly fostered through the publication of "Hidden in Plain View" in 1999.

 Quilts are a remarkable part of our American folk craft and art, and in African American communities there have been strong historic traditions on the making and uses of quilts.
 However, there is no historical basis for seeing quilts used as carrying messages for people escaping on the UGRR.
 Extensive research has been done on this and there is simply no evidence that quilts were ever used to communicate with freedom seekers as they fled north.
 Of course, quilts with UGRR themes can be useful tools for educating and visualizing the journeys, but they were never used to provide messages to travelers.
 There are a variety of websites that provide documentation on this.
 PLEASE help to dispel this non-historical and, in many ways, ANTI-historical idea.